i-MSCP/imscp/configs/debian/listeners.d/README.md

 # Listener which simply cancel installation
 sub sample
 {
-    warning("Installation has been canceled by an event listener.");
+    warning("Installation has been cancelled by an event listener.");
     exit 0;
 }